-- Find the instance whose disk you want to roll back the disk and click Manage in the Actions column.
+- Find the instance whose disk you want to roll back and click Manage in the Actions column.

 - The Instance Details tab appears.
 Click the Snapshot tab.

 - Find the snapshot that you want to use to roll back the disk and click Roll Back Disk in the Actions column.
 Note You can roll back only one disk at a time.
 Other disks that are attached to the instance are not affected.
-After the rollback operation is complete, the entire disk (not a partition or a directory) is restored to the status of the entire disk at a certain point in time, instead of the status of a partition or a directory.
+After the rollback operation is complete, the entire disk (not a partition or a directory) is restored to the state of the entire disk at a certain point in time, instead of the state of a partition or a directory.

 - In the Roll Back Disk dialog box, click OK.
 Note

 - Before you click OK, we recommend that you click Create Snapshot to back up the latest data.

-- If you select Start Instance Immediately after Rollback, the instance automatically starts after the disk is rolled back.
+- If you select Start Instance After Disk Rollback, the instance automatically starts after the disk is rolled back.

 (Optional) Synchronize data after a disk is rolled back